stephencweiss/stephencharlesweiss.com/content/blog/2019-09-05/reversing-the-data-flow-in-react.md

 }
 ```

-To implement the `PhoneInput` itself, we created a wrapper around  the [intl-tel-input](https://github.com/jackocnr/intl-tel-input)library which gave us access to their utility functions, including `isValidNumber`.
+To implement the `PhoneInput` itself, we created a wrapper around  the `intl-tel-input` library which gave us access to their utility functions, including `isValidNumber`.<sup>1</sup>

-To use it, we needed to use refs, which make this a more complicated component, however, below, I’ve tried to focus only on the parts that are relevant:
+To use it, we needed to use refs, which make this a more complicated component (at least to me), however, below, I’ve tried to focus only on the parts that are relevant:
 ``` javascript
 import intlTelInput from 'intl-tel-input';
 import 'intl-tel-input/build/js/utils.js';